NFeingold/Virtual-Kubelet-Demonstration/Guide/1/README.md

 cd iot-edge-virtual-kubelet-provider/src/charts/iot-edge-connector/
 helm install -n hub0 --set rbac.install=true .
 ```
-*if you are using the automation and you get the error "cannot find ready tiller pod," wait 10 or so seconds, then run the* ```sh helm install``` *command again, until it works*
+*if you are using the automation and you get the error "cannot find ready tiller pod," wait 10 or so seconds, then run the* ```helm install -n hub0 --set rbac.install=true .``` *command again, until it works*
 ## Check the results
 ```sh
 kubectl get nodes